Journey planning

 You can find his website here: The Man in Seat 61.

-… and, to make matters worse, most of the (larger) travel agencies, which are procured by universities, are not specialists when it comes to rail travel.
+Unfortunately, some of the larger travel agencies (which are often procured by public authorities) are not specialists when it comes to rail travel.
 This is because flying is their focus and rail travel is a side activity.
 In my own experience, I have not (so far) received a realistic plan for a rail trip in Europe (i.e., one that would not leave me stuck at some station with a missed connection) from any of the travel agencies that have been procured by my own employer.

-Fortunately, with rising interest for European rail travel, more rail travel specialists are emerging, and (hopefully) universities will start using them …
+Fortunately, with rising interest for European rail travel, more rail travel specialists are emerging, and (hopefully) employers will start using them …

 Do it yourself

-This is, almost always, a better option than relying on the kind of travel agencies which are procured by universities.
+This can be a better option than using a travel agency and it is almost always a better option than using an online platform.
 And once you get the hang of it, it’s surprisingly easy.
 With a little patience and practise, one quickly learns how to plan, buy tickets and seat reservations for comfortable rail journeys to just about any European destination.
-Helping you get started is the purpose of this guide.
+Helping you get started is the purpose of this book.

-In this guide, I will specifically focus on rail journeys between CIVIS universities.
-To plan any other European rail journeys, I recommend going straight to The Man in Seat 61 and:
+In this book, I will specifically focus on rail journeys from Sweden to other European countries.
+To plan any other European rail journeys, I recommend going straight to the Man in Seat 61 (https://www.seat61.com/) and:

 • Select the city where your journey starts.